-There are four types of partnership tax payments-extension, estimated tax, tax return and amended return payments.
-You can pay electronically, by credit card or by check.
+There are four types of tax payments an S corporation can make - extension, estimated tax, tax return and amended return payments.
+You can pay electronically, by credit or debit card or by check.
 (See Payment Options to the right.)

 Note: If you're currently paying electronically using the ACH credit method, continue to call your bank as usual.
 If you wish to make payments using the ACH credit method, instructions are available on our website at www.revenue.state.mn.us.